 A property which is occupied by a registered charity and used for charitable purposes, automatically qualifies for a reduction of 80% of the rates bill.

-This is a one-third discount for eligible retail businesses with a rateable value of less than £51,000, up to state aid limits.
-This scheme will run for two years from April 2019.
-This discount will be applied to the bill after the application of any reliefs, excluding any local discounts.
+This one-third discount for eligible retail businesses with a rateable value of less than £51,000, up to state aid limits commenced 1 April 2019 and is to run for two years.
+The discount has been increased to a 50% discount running from 1 April 2020 to 31 March 2021.
+The discount is applied to the bill after the application of any reliefs, excluding any local discounts.

 Supporting small businesses